Himanshu0670/Appium/Qase.md

 3. **Collaboration Tools:**
    - Supports team collaboration with features like comments, tagging team members, and attaching files for easy communication.
-   - Integrated with popular collaboration platforms like Slack and Jira, enhancing team interactions.
+   - Integrated with popular collaboration platforms like Jira.

 4. **Integration with CI/CD:**
    - Integrates seamlessly with CI/CD tools like GitHub, GitLab, Jenkins, and more.